 Traditional email is still a big part of online communication for private and for business use, with many users typically opting for Outlook as their email client.
 But many private users and small businesses often look for Outlook alternatives, since Outlook can often end up being expensive.
 There are lots of excellent email programs that won’t break the bank.

-But regardless of whether you’re using Twitter, Instagram, or Google+: Awareness and consideration about privacy and data protection are also important factors in choosing to use any of the other social media giants.
+Are you on the hunt for a good Facebook alternative?
+Whether it’s because of hidden terms and conditions, data protection issues, or platform rules and regulations – the reasons for finding an alternative to Facebook are common and more and more users are looking to avoid the Californian social media giant.
+But whether Twitter, Instagram or Google+, concerns and reservations about user privacy and data security prevail for most social media platforms.
 One common complaint targeted specifically at Facebook is that the Facebook Newsfeed algorithms decide exactly what you do and don’t see.
 Another problem is personalized advertising, which is of course only possible through accessing and interpreting personal user data.
 As you can see: the list of criticisms for the social network market leader is long.
 So it’s good news that there are a few other alternatives to Facebook on the market.

 $1 Domain Names

 Register great TLDs for less than $1 for the first year.